aherne/lucinda-framework/README.md

 git clone -b v3.0.0 https://github.com/aherne/lucinda-framework YOUR_PROJECT_NAME
 cd YOUR_PROJECT_NAME
 composer update
+# if OS != Windows, run these commands as well:
+mkdir compilations
+chmod 777 compilations
 ```

 After you've finished [bootstrapping](#bootstrapping) and have a YOUR_HOST_NAME ready, pointing to YOUR_WEB_ROOT/YOUR_PROJECT_NAME, open your browser at http://YOUR_HOST_NAME and follow steps described there to configure your project.